last updated: January 23, 2025

 We can calculate the p.d.f. \(f_{\Theta |_{\{X=x\}}}\) using Theorems 2.4.1 and 3.1.2.
 In the symmetric case this is all that we need.

-This happens naturally in many cases.
-When it does not, some additional techniques are required, some of which appear in the MSc material next semester.
+A good acceptance rate happens naturally in some cases.
+When it does not, a bit of hand-tuning or additional techniques are required, some of which appear in the MSc material next semester.

-We’ll focus on the symmetric case, for the remainder of Section 8.3, because the choice of \(Q\) and associated complications can be quite difficult in the general case.
+We’ll focus on the symmetric case from now on.
 We’ll write down a full description of the MCMC algorithm for Bayesian inference, for the random walk case, in Section 8.3.1

 8.3.1 MCMC algorithm for the random walk case